 The Agency was established in March 2013.
-The year ended June 30, 2017 was the third year that the Agency incurred financial transactions.
+The year ended June 30, 2018 was the fourth year that the Agency incurred financial transactions.

-- Assets exceeded liabilities by approximately \$266,964 at June, 30, 2017, meaning that the Agency has a positive net position. - The Agency received property taxes of approximately \$179,000 in this fiscal year. - During, the current fiscal year, the Agency began construction of a street improvement in the Alpine Avenue area which is within the urban renewal district.
-It is estimated that the Alpine Avenue project will be completed in the summer of 2017.
+- Assets exceeded liabilities by approximately \$356,840 at June, 30, 2018. - The Agency received property taxes of approximately \$206,100 in the 2018 fiscal year. - During, the current fiscal year, the Agency completed construction of a street improvement in the Alpine Avenue area which is within the urban renewal district.
+At 2018 fiscal year end, the Agency's capital assets consisted of approximated \$1,950,000 in street improvements.